automorphism88/gentoo-overlay/README.md

 sys-kernel/amdstaging-sources
-Linux kernel based on the amd-staging git tree with DC/DAL support in the AMDGPU driver, plus the latest 4.9.x/4.11.x patch from kernel.org and the other patches from gentoo-sources (optional, controlled by USE flags).
+Linux kernel based on the amd-staging git tree with DC/DAL support in the AMDGPU driver, plus the latest minor patch from kernel.org and the other patches from gentoo-sources (optional, controlled by USE flags).
 In the version number, _pre represents the AMD git commit date and _p represents the genkernel patch number (for Gentoo patches only, since